 Today, we arrive at the border town of Sarakhs and it is here we make the important changes to the wheel sets for the Golden Eagle as we prepare to cross into and onto the standard gauge tracks of Iran.

-We continue ahead of the Golden Eagle by coach and cross the border into Iran and have a short visit to Mashhad.
-We re-join the Golden Eagle in the evening and begin our journey through Iran.
+We continue ahead of the Golden Eagle by coach and cross the border into Iran and stay overnight in Mashhad at the Homa Hotel.

 Yazd is thought to be one of the oldest cities in the world and a centre of Zoroastrianism, a monotheistic faith founded in Iran 3,500 years ago.
 Our tour takes in the Zoroastrian Fire Temple, Amir Chakhmagh Square and the 14th century Friday Mosque, home to one of Persia’s finest and exquisite mosaics.